Contact Us

 TierAnnual Spend (per instance)Context

 Underfunded< $5,000At these levels, you are likely missing critical capabilities.
 You are unlikely to have sufficient visibility or control.
-It’s considered an unreasonably high risk for production.
+Your exposure is expected to be unreasonably high for production.

 The “Sweet Spot”$8,000 – $9,000At these levels, you can usually get everything you need to secure a production instance.

-Overspending> $10,000You are likely paying too much for solutions, paying for “shelfware”, and more.
+Overspending> $10,000You are likely paying too much for solutions or paying for “shelfware”.

 For a single non-production database (requiring data masking), or a production database without sensitive information (that requires some basic controls), you should expect to pay about a quarter to a third of what you pay for a sensitive production instance: